 The auto insurance comprises approximately 60% of China’s non-life premium income, and sustained growth in this sector is expected as car sales continue to skyrocket.
 Health insurance is also another large opportunity for insurers, since only a fraction of the Chinese population has health insurance.

-China’s securities sector is rapidly developing into a to viable exchange within a market-driven system.
+China’s securities sector is rapidly developing into a viable exchange within a market-driven system.
 A functioning capital market is vital for China’s sustained growth and development.
-The Chinese government understands this need, and has committed to further liberalize the securities sector in the coming years.
+The Chinese government understands this need and has committed to further liberalize the securities sector in the coming years.

 REGULATORY BODIES – CSRC: